RESOURCES | Seniors

 - Make your home safer: Falls are often due to home hazards that are easy to overlook but easy to fix.

-- Invest in hip protectors: Hip protectors are designed to prevent hip fractures following a fall.
+- Invest in hip protectors: Hip protectors are designed to reduce the risk of a hip fracture.

 Are you at risk for falls?
 Take a quick risk assessment test.